 Punctuality is extremely important and will be rewarded.
 If a student is late detentions will be given to make up the time that has been missed.

-If you are away from school, your parent/carer must phone the school on the first day and every day that the student is off school.
+If a student is away from school, their parent/carer must phone the school on the first day and every day that the student is off school.

 You must bring a note in for every time you are away from school on the day you return.